BUREAU OF PUBLIC SECRETS

 The disappearance in developed capitalism of all the old values and of all the frames of reference of past communication; and the impossibility of replacing them with any others before having rationally dominated, within everyday life and everywhere else, the new industrial forces that escape us more and more — these facts give rise not only to the virtually official dissatisfaction of our time, a dissatisfaction particularly acute among young people, but also to the self-negating tendency of art.
 Artistic activity had always been alone in expressing the clandestine problems of everyday life, albeit in a veiled, deformed, and partially illusory manner.
 Modern art now provides us with undeniable evidence of the destruction of all artistic expression.

 If we consider the whole extent of the crisis of contemporary society, I don’t think it is possible to still regard leisure activities as a negation of the everyday.
 It has been recognized here that it is necessary to study “wasted time.”
 But let us look at the recent evolution of this notion of wasted time.
 For classical capitalism, wasted time was time that was not devoted to production, accumulation, saving.
-The secular morality taught in bourgeois schools has instilled this rule of life.
+The secular morality taught in bourgeois schools instilled this rule of life.
 But it so happens that by an unexpected turn of events modern capitalism needs to increase consumption and “raise the standard of living” (bearing in mind that that expression is completely meaningless).
-Since at the same time production conditions, compartmentalized and clocked to the extreme, have become indefensible, the new morality already being conveyed in advertising, propaganda and all the forms of the dominant spectacle now frankly admits that wasted time is the time spent at work, the only purpose of which is to earn enough to enable one to buy rest, consumption and entertainments — a daily passivity manufactured and controlled by capitalism.
+Since at the same time production conditions, compartmentalized and clocked to the extreme, have become indefensible, the new morality already being conveyed in advertising, propaganda, and all the forms of the dominant spectacle now frankly admits that wasted time is the time spent at work, the only purpose of which is to earn enough to enable one to buy rest, consumption, and entertainments — a daily passivity manufactured and controlled by capitalism.

 If we now consider the artificiality of the consumer needs prefabricated and ceaselessly stimulated by modern industry — if we recognize the emptiness of leisure activities and the impossibility of rest — we can pose the question more realistically: What would not be wasted time?
 Or to put it another way, the development of a society of abundance should lead to an abundance of what?